jintonic/jintonic.github.io/teaching/flip/index.md

 Students may not read or watch raw material before classes at all.
 [This post in peer instruction][ps] explained how to evaluate the engagement of students.
+Basically, students have to answer the following questions

+- anything difficult to understand?
+- if not, anything interesting?

+before the class, and the instructor prepares a short lecture accordingly right before a class.
+Those answers are used to assign credit to students' reading/watching assignment.
+An exam will be prepared after each class, which has higher weight to assign credit if the reading assignment is skipped.

 [wp]: http://en.wikipedia.org/wiki/Flip_teaching